-A multitool that features all needed hex key sizes, as well as a chain breaker and phillips head screwdriver.
+A multitool that features all needed hex key sizes, as well as a chain breaker and Phillips head screwdriver.
 Some multitools are more comprehensive, but you need to know how to use the provided tools for them to be of value.

 A First Aid Kit (to fix yourself if required!)

-Having comfortable clothing that's suitable for the conditions you’re likely to face on a ride is one of the most important considerations.
+Having comfortable clothing that’s suitable for the conditions you’re likely to face on a ride is one of the most important considerations.
 Cycling specific clothing is specially formulated to ensure that a rider is as comfortable as possible when riding a bike, so it makes sense to look into clothing that suits your adventure.
-If you plan to visit a number of public places on your journey, then consider mountain bike style clothing with a more street-style look.
+If you plan to visit several public places on your journey, then consider mountain bike style clothing with a more street-style look.

 Bikepacking is all about packing more of what you need and less of what you don’t, so selecting clothing that is versatile across a range of weather conditions is advisable.
-For more information on staying versatile to the elements, check out our guide on how to layer up your cycling clothing.
+For more information on staying adaptable to the elements, check out our guide on how to layer up your cycling clothing.

-A bikepacking adventure will typically (unless you plan on staying in accomodation) involve having to pack and account for basic camping supplies such as utensils, shelter, sleeping necessities and something to cook with (such as a mini stove).
+A bikepacking adventure will typically (unless you plan on staying in accommodation) involve having to pack and account for basic camping supplies such as utensils, shelter, sleeping necessities and something to cook with (such as a mini stove).

 With cooking and eating utensils, items that are lightweight and versatile are often the way to go.
-This not only saves on precious space in your bags, it also saves time in packing and repacking your bags when you’re setting up camp, or setting off for a day on route.
+This not only saves on precious space in your bags, but it also saves time in packing and repacking your bags when you’re setting up camp, or setting off for a day on the route.

 Our sister business Outdoria is a great place to learn more camping items.